Which Kubernetes Management Platform is Right for Your Enterprise?

 These tools can be used on any existing Kubernetes cluster.
 All of these tools are open source.

-Platform9 is a managed Kubernetes service that integrates with multiple different infrastructures.
+Platform9 is a Kubernetes management service that integrates with multiple different infrastructures.
 Platform9 provides an upstream Kubernetes master that can deploy to a variety of cloud providers and manage them through a unified web-based UI.
 These providers include Google Cloud, Azure, AWS, VMWare vSphere, Nutanix AHV, and bare metal.
-Platform9's managed Kubernetes service also includes Fission, a serverless framework for writing short-lived functions that trigger events in your Kubernetes cluster.
+Platform9's Kubernetes management platform also includes Fission, a serverless framework for writing short-lived functions that trigger events in your Kubernetes cluster.

 For pricing information, visit Platform9's website.